OGMyst/milestone-Project-three/README.md

 The javascript has undergone unit testing and passes all tests

+The following tests have been used to ensure proper site functionality:
 * GTmetrix: To test on website loading times
 * W3C HTML Validator: This validator checks the markup validity of Web documents in HTML.
 * W3C CSS Validator: This validator checks the markup validity of Web documents in CSS.